-The settlement negotiation process typically takes place after you have completed your medical treatment and all of the records and reports have been received from your doctors.
+Settlement negotiations typically take place after you have completed all necessary medical care.
+Your medical records are then collected by your lawyer.
 At that point, your injury attorney will evaluate your case and make a demand for payment to the insurance company.

 Usually, how much is demanded depends on the amount of your medical bills or the severity of your injury.

 Occasionally, an insurance company may make a settlement offer shortly after an accident.
 This can occur if an insurance adjuster or company wants to settle while you are still receiving medical care.
 Most injury lawyers view this as a tactic to tempt the injured victim to settle before the full expense of medical care is known.
 The insurance company knows it is nearly impossible to re-open a case once payment has been made.
 This is true even if the full extent of injury or expense is unknown at the time of settlement.

 Most personal injury lawyers will advise you to not discuss settlement until your medical care is complete and your expenses are known.
 Sometimes, it may appear that the insurance coverage is not sufficient to cover your medical expenses.
 Consulting with an attorney should help you determine if other sources of insurance, such as excess or umbrella policies, exist.

 Do I have to wait until I’m fully recovered to settle?